u

 .

 This model is built using only the parts in the Meccano Special Edition Set produced in 2008.
-The set is intended to be a representation of a set from the earlier days of Meccano in the late 1920s or early 1930s.
+The set was intended to be a representation of a set from the earlier days of Meccano in the late 1920s or early 1930s.
 It came with instructions for several models but they were not very inspiring and i thought it would be a challenge to build some better models but still sticking to earlier style models.
 This model windmill has rotating sails, a top that turns into the wind, a fan tail and winch for lowering the bags of flour.

 If you are inspired to build any of my Special Edition Set models you can see them here, please note that extra nuts and bolts will be required.